 "Not Making This Up" Disclaimer: Done solely In-Universe when Robin was trying to prove a point to Barney that she could tolerate any guy for an evening and not have to resort to cheap "get out of a bad date" tricks that he would use.
 In the middle of the (admittedly bad) date, she got a phone call that Lily was in the hospital after being stabbed with a sword.
 Her date didn't believe her.

-Old Shame: An in-character example for Robin, as "Canadian Teen Popstar" Robin Sparkles, and her hit songs "Let's Go To The Mall" and "Sandcastles In The Sand", as well as staring in a Canadian edutainment show.
+For Robin, it's "Canadian Teen Popstar" Robin Sparkles, and her hit songs "Let's Go To The Mall" and "Sandcastles In The Sand", as well as staring in a Canadian edutainment show.
 She's so humiliated by this that she would admit to being married & doing porn before admitting to being Robin Sparkles.

 Inverted with Marshall.
 When Ted points out that in college, Marshall wore a beanie, grew a soul patch & requested everyone refer to him by some ridiculous alias.
 Marshall immediately retorts that he doesn't regret that for one second.

-Barney's video to Shannon begging her to come back to him (and serenading her) when he was still a hippie definitely goes here.
+Barney's video to Shannon begging her to come back to him (and serenading her) when he was still a hippie.

 Future Ted is often embarrassed by Modern Ted's role in some of the stories.
 Similarly, Modern Ted is embarrassed about College Ted.